sbski/a32nx/docs/README.md

 ##### Autopilot

 * ❌ Transitions might not be as they should
-* ❌ AP disconnect does not trigger master warning etc.
+* ❌ AP disconnect does not trigger_ex1 master warning etc.
 * ❌ NAV mode being armed might show dashes in the FCU instead of selected HDG
 * ❌ Engine out operations are not yet considered
 * ❌ AP performance when flying turbulence might not be satisfying in all cases